 # 1 Use LAN as much as possible.

 Wireless technology is indeed becoming more common today.
 However, it still encounters problems typically with range and signals interference.
 If it is possible, use a CAT6 for LAN access and wire your house.
-This becomes particularly essential if your home has numerous high-bandwidth devices like security cameras or streaming videos.
+This becomes particularly essential if your home has numerous high-bandwidth devices like remote video surveillance cameras or streaming videos.

 #2 Choose LED strips.